ASEAN summit: Asia trade bloc deal 'expected' in February 2020 | DW | 03.11.2019

 "The early conclusion of RCEP negotiations will lay the foundation for East Asia's economic integration," a statement from China's Foreign Ministry said on Sunday.

-But RCEP negotiations have stalled, with India raising concerns about the impact a potential flood of cheap Chinese goods could have on local businesses.
+RCEP negotiations had stalled over India raising concerns about the impact a flood of cheap Chinese goods could have on local businesses.

 Read more: Angela Merkel visiting India to bolster ties amid China's growing clout